 - Is all of your time focused on your loved one, and you find that you never get any time for yourself?

 - Do you find that this causes disagreement between you and your partner and it affects your relationship?

-- Are you struggling to know how to keep going and feel like giving up?
+- Are you struggling to know what to do and feel like giving up?

 - Do you find it difficult to stay positive and feel like a confident parent?

 I am Silvia Meredith and if you are saying yes to these questions, you have come to the right place.
 I understand what it is like as I work with people like you.